githubharald/SimpleHTR/README.md

 Follow these instructions to integrate word beam search decoding:

 1. Clone repository [CTCWordBeamSearch](https://github.com/githubharald/CTCWordBeamSearch)
-2. Compile custom TF operation (follow instructions given in README)
-3. Copy binary `TFWordBeamSearch.so` from the CTCWordBeamSearch repository to the `src` directory of the SimpleHTR repository

-Word beam search can now be enabled by setting the corresponding command line argument.
+2. Compile and install by running `pip install .` at the root level of the CTCWordBeamSearch repository
+3. Specify the command line option `--decoder wordbeamsearch` when executing `main.py` to actually use the decoder

-The dictionary is created (in training and validation mode) by using all words contained in the IAM dataset (i.e. also including words from validation set) and is saved into the file `data/corpus.txt`.
+The dictionary is automatically created in training and validation mode by using all words contained in the IAM dataset (i.e. also including words from validation set) and is saved into the file `data/corpus.txt`.
-Further, the (manually created) list of word-characters can be found in the file `model/wordCharList.txt`.
+Further, the manually created list of word-characters can be found in the file `model/wordCharList.txt`.
 Beam width is set to 50 to conform with the beam width of vanilla beam search decoding.